-Once the parties decide to move their matter forward, they can schedule a Pre-Hearing Dispute Resolution Conference (DRC), unless they request that the matter go directly to mediation.
+Once the parties to an application decide to move their matter forward, they schedule a Pre-Hearing Dispute Resolution Conference (DRC) with the Land and Property Rights Tribunal.

-The DRC is a conference call to discuss and attempt to resolve procedural issues and facilitate getting the matter to hearing or mediation.
-A notice outlining the details of the DRC is sent to all pertinent parties.
+A notice outlining the details of the DRC is sent to all relevant parties.
 The notice gives the telephone number to call and the Conference ID.

-Once a DRC is requested, the Board will provide the parties with available dates.
+Once parties to an application request a DRC, the Tribunal provides the parties with available dates.

 Unlike hearings, DRCs are not open to the general public.

 DRCs are typically held through a conference call.
 In special circumstances, the DRC may be held in person.